ACICT-DEPI/CAI1_SWD2_S5e-Blog-web-application/client/README.md

 # iBlog

+## Overview

-iBlog is a full-stack web application built using the MERN stack (MongoDB, Express.js, React, and Node.js).
-This project aims to provide a dynamic platform for users to create, manage, and engage with blog content.
+iBlog is a full-stack web application built using the MERN stack (MongoDB, Express.js, React JS, Node.js).
+It provides a dynamic platform for users to create, manage, and engage with blog content, featuring user authentication, blog management, and a commenting system.

-### Key Features:
+## Features

-* **User Authentication:** Users can register and log in using email and password or through OAuth providers like Google and Facebook, ensuring secure access to their accounts.
+- **User Authentication**: Register and log in using email/password or OAuth (Google, Facebook).
-* **Blog Management:** Users can create, edit, and delete their blog posts, utilizing a rich text editor for enhanced formatting options.
+- **Blog Management**: Create, edit, and delete blog posts with a rich text editor.
-* **Commenting System:** Readers can engage with blog posts by leaving comments and like other users comments.
+- **Commenting System**: Engage with blog posts by leaving comments.
-* **Profile Customization:** Users can update their profile information, including profile photos, to personalize their experience.
+- **Profile Customization**: Update user profile information and profile photos.
-* **Responsive Design:** The application is designed with a mobile-first approach using Tailwind CSS, ensuring a seamless experience across devices.
+- **Responsive Design**: Mobile-first design using Tailwind CSS for a seamless experience.
-* **Admin Panel:** Admins have the ability to manage users and blog posts, monitor activity, and maintain content quality through moderation tools.
+- **Admin Panel**: Manage users and blog posts, monitor activity, and moderate content.

-### Technology Stack:
+## Technology Stack

-* **MongoDB:** A NoSQL database for storing user and blog post data.
-* **Express.js:** A web application framework for Node.js, facilitating the creation of robust APIs.
-* **React:** A JavaScript library for building interactive user interfaces, enabling a smooth and responsive user experience.
-* **Node.js:** A JavaScript runtime for building scalable server-side applications.
+- **Frontend**: React, Tailwind CSS

+- **Backend**: Node.js, Express.js

+- **Database**: MongoDB

+- **Authentication**: JSON Web Tokens (JWT), OAuth